 Abstract

-For over six decades Israel’s system of higher education has been managed by the Ministry of Education and the Council for Higher Education (CHE).
-During this period, significant transitions have occurred in the academic system throughout the world and in Israel, leaving their mark on research and teaching and on the related regulatory agencies.
-The study examines the CHE’s management of changes that occurred in the academic world and the overall considerations utilized by the pilots of this regulatory agency, which led to shaping policy from a perspective of time and with an eye to the challenges of the future, in comparison to supervisory agencies around the world.
-The research method is based on research literature addressing the system of higher education in Israel and elsewhere as well as on interviews with senior academics occupying key positions in the CHE in the past and present.
-The research findings indicate that the CHE has a bureaucratic image, a short-sighted policy, and that it reacts to events more than leading them, as opposed to its declared goal of promoting high standard, innovative, and accessible research and teaching processes to benefit the economy and society.
+For over six decades, Israel’s system of higher education has been managed by the Ministry of Education and the Council for Higher Education (CHE).
+During this period, significant changes have occurred in academic systems throughout the world and in Israel, leaving their mark not only on research and teaching, but also on the related regulatory agencies.
+This study examines how the CHE has managed changes in the academic system and compares that agency’s overall considerations, which led it to shape policy with an eye on challenges of the future, with those of supervisory agencies around the world.
+The research consists of a review of the literature addressing the higher education systems in Israel and elsewhere, and interviews with senior academics who occupy or have occupied key positions in the CHE.
+The findings indicate that the CHE has a bureaucratic image and a short-sighted policy, and that contrary to its stated goal of promoting high standard, innovative, and accessible research and teaching processes to benefit the economy and society, it reacts to events rather than leading the way.

-Lifelong Learning Among Israeli Hi-tech Employees
+Lifelong Learning Among Israeli Hi-Tech Employees

 Lina Portnoy and Daphne Raban